lee-dohm/lee-dohm.github.io/_posts/2013-09-01-installing-postgresql-for-rails-development-on-osx.md

 title: Installing PostgreSQL for Rails development on OS X
 tags: Coder
 date: 2013-09-01 11:48:09.594276000 -07:00
+excerpt: I'm playing around with writing a [Rails](http://rubyonrails.org) application, just to learn new things.
+At the same time, I wanted to understand why everyone in the Rails community seems to be using [Heroku](https://www.heroku.com).
+And since Heroku defaults to using [PostgreSQL](http://www.postgresql.org) for the database backend when you use Rails, I have to now set up a PostgreSQL environment on my Mac for development.
+This turned out to be harder than I first expected.
+This is how I got it to work.
 ---

+*Edit: Some of the commands below have changed from their initial versions to reflect things I've learned since getting it all up and running.
+It has also been broken out into sections.*

 I'm playing around with writing a [Rails][rails] application, just to learn new things.
 At the same time, I wanted to understand why everyone in the Rails community seems to be using [Heroku][heroku].
 And since Heroku defaults to using [PostgreSQL][postgresql] for the database backend when you use Rails, I have to now set up a PostgreSQL environment on my Mac for development.
 This turned out to be harder than I first expected.
 This is how I got it to work.

 First, I had to realize that PostgreSQL doesn't just magically get installed when you create a Rails application that is configured to use it :wink: This was pretty easy because the first time I attempted to launch the "Hello, world!" type thing I had written I got the pretty red Rails error message page saying it couldn't connect to the database.
 I quickly googled[^1] for instructions on how to properly install PostgreSQL for Rails development on the Mac and was quite happy to find [a StackOverflow answer][answer] for this very issue.
 I thought I was done, but it seems that as the answer was posted over three years ago ... let's just say that the contents may have settled during transit :laughing: But I was able to use it as a template for how I got things to work and each time I got stuck, it helped me find my way.

+## Installation and Configuration of PGSQL

 Instead of downloading the installer and using that, I used [Homebrew][brew] to install PostgreSQL: